g8os/home/specs/core_zrobot.md

 ## core z-robot principles

-- hardcoded boot in z-core
+- hardcoded boot in z-core (only when certain flag given to boot param)
 - boot an flist in container which provides provisioning for the primitives
 - is the only robot who can access the core-0 redis